-I’ve listed all the cast-ons I’ve now got videos for on this page here.
+So I got to work, and I’ve listed all the cast-ons that I have videos for on this page here.

-It’s very useful to have a good range of cast-ons available so when you want to create a different edge effect so you know exactly how to do it!
+It’s beneficial to have a good range of cast-ons available, so when you want to create a different edge effect, so you know exactly how to do it!